 How much advance notice do I need to give my employer to take time off from work?
 And what proof do I need to provide?

 You must give your employer at least 48 hours’ advance notice of your intention to take the leave, unless providing such notice is impossible.
-When an unscheduled absence occurs (one where you did not give advance notice), you must provide a sworn statement within a reasonable period after the absence saying that:
+When an unscheduled absence occurs (one where you did not give advance notice), the employer cannot take any actions against you if, within a reasonable period after the absence, you provide the necessary documents.1

-- you or your family/household member is a victim of domestic, sexual, or gender violence; and
+- you or your family/household member is a victim of domestic, sexual, or gender violence, or a “crime of violence;” and

-- the leave is for one of the allowable reasons1 explained in What legal or medical actions, specifically, can I use my time off from work to do?2
+- the leave is for one of the allowable reasons explained in What legal or medical actions, specifically, can I use my time off from work to do?2

 In addition, if you have any of the following documents in your possession, then you need to give one of them, whichever one you prefer, to your employer: